This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Baked eggs are so simple, you barely need a recipe!
 Actually, you don’t need one.
-Memorize this simple method and you can make them on repeat for special brunch:
+Memorize this simple method and you can make them on repeat for special brunch (or jump to the recipe below):

-• Preheat the oven to 375 degrees Fahrenheit.
-The perfect temperature for baking eggs.
+• Preheat the oven to 375°F. The perfect temperature for baking eggs.

 • Melt ½ tablespoon butter for each dish.
 Throw them in the already warm oven to make quick work of it.
 Then brush it around your dish.
 Substitute neutral oil for dairy free.